 StreamWatch is a long running volunteer water monitoring program with 170 volunteers across the Sydney, Blue Mountains and Illawarra region.
 Starting in 1990, StreamWatch began with a trial in 15 schools and a focus on curriculum implementation in secondary schools, but quickly extended beyond schools into a citizen science program.
-In 2012, the Australian Museum took over the reins to run the program while it continues to be funded by Sydney Water.
-Two StreamWatch sites were set up along Stringybark Creek in 2015, following a training workshop for residents by Australian Museum staff.
-A third site in Warraroon Reserve was registered in 2017.
+There is currently one active Streamwatch group in Lane Cove.

 Stringybark Creek StreamWatch Group

 Meets on the 1st Saturday of every month from 9.30am - 11am.

 Meet: right of way leading down to Batten Reserve, adjacent to 21 Johnston Crescent, Lane Cove North

 Grab a dip net and magnifying glass and join in the National Waterbug Blitz to discover which aquatic creatures are living in our creeks!
 These tiny creatures are great indicators of waterway health, so any water bugs you collect will provide useful information about our creeks.
 A great Citizen Science program for all the family to be involved with!
 All equipment and guidance provided by Council.

 Join us on Saturday 8 February, 9:00am – 11:00am at Stringybark Creek in Batten Reserve, Lane Cove North.
 Book online for this event

 To join StreamWatch or Waterbug Blitz, please contact the Bushcare Co-ordinator on 9911 3579 or email firstname.lastname@example.org